reczoo/BARS/ctr_prediction/benchmarks/README.md

-# Benchmark Code
+# Benchmark Scripts

 To allow extensibility of the BARS benchmark, the code implementation is not binded to any single framework or library.
-But we strongly recommend the following libraries to try due to their abundant model implementations.
+But we strongly recommend the following libraries due to their abundant model implementations.

 + FuxiCTR (pytorch): https://github.com/xue-pai/FuxiCTR
 + DeepCTR (tensorflow): https://github.com/shenweichen/DeepCTR

 ## Models Available
-The following models have been benchmarked with open-source code and detailed reproducing steps.
+The following models have been benchmarked with open-source code and detailed benchmarking artifacts.

 | Publication| Model  | Paper |
 | :-----: | :-------: |:------------|